CODE OF PRACTICE

 Gnosi: An Interdisciplinary Journal of Human Theory and Praxis is the flagship journal of the Gnosi Research Group of the Department of Philosophy, University of Calabar, Nigeria.
 The journal aims to promote theoretical, methodological, and firmly theoretically based empirical papers that contribute to a cross-disciplinary debate within the Humanities and Social Sciences in the English and French languages.

-The journal has an Editorial Team composed of the Editor-in-Chief, the Associate Editors and the Editorial Board, and a Scientific Advisory Committee composed of a varied group of Humanities and Social Science researchers from different parts of the world.
+The journal has an Editorial Team composed of the Editor-in-Chief, the Associate Editors, and the Editorial Board, and an Advisory Committee composed of professors within the domain of humanities and social science study from different universities around the world.

-The journal is published biannual (January – June, July – December on a continuous publication model).
+The journal is published biannually (January–June; July–December on a continuous publication model).
 An additional special issue may also be published at anytime within the year.

 AIM OF THE JOURNAL

-The journal publishes theoretical and methodological, as well as empirical based papers that contribute to a cross-disciplinary debate that fulls within the scope of the Humanities and Social Sciences.
-Both quantitative and qualitative texts are accepted for publication, based on either positivist or humanist methodology if they meet high standards of scholarly peer-review.
+The journal publishes theoretical and methodological, as well as empirically based papers that contribute to a cross-disciplinary debate that is fully within the scope of the Humanities and Social Sciences.
+Both quantitative and qualitative texts are accepted for publication based on either positivist or humanist methodology if they meet high standards of scholarly peer-review.